janwvjaarsveld/neovimcraft.nvim/README.md

 You can then use the following Telescope functions:

-- `:Telescope neovimcraft seach_plugins` – Search plugins.
+- `:Telescope neovimcraft search_plugins` – Search plugins.
 - `:Telescope neovimcraft search_tags` – List tags.

 ## Contributing